npirotte/candidate-ui/README.md

 ### Source compilation

 I use gulp to compile angular modules.
-Each modules (folder) are compiler separately in a single file named as module folder and dropped in the 'dist' folder.
+Each modules (folder) are compiled separately in a single file named as the module folder and dropped in the 'dist' folder.

 You can install gulp globally :